Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:07:41

-Yeah, yeah, yeah.
 Well, it's interesting.
-You mentioned that the aristocratic elites have the feel that they have the responsibility to give back, I guess, more so than the meritocratic elites.
-But I believe that in the U.S., the amount of people who give to philanthropy and the total amount they give is higher than in Europe, right, where they probably have a higher ratio of aristocratic elites.
-Wouldn't you expect the opposite if the aristocratic elites are the ones that are, you know, inculcated to give back?
+You mentioned that the aristocratic elites feel that they have the responsibility to give back more so than the meritocratic elites.
+But I believe that in the U.S. the amount of people who give to philanthropy and the total amount they give is higher than in Europe where they probably have a higher ratio of aristocratic elites.
+Wouldn't you expect the opposite if the aristocratic elites are the ones that are inculcated to give back?

 Nadia Asparouhova 0:08:11

-Well, I assume like most of the people that are the figures about sort of like Americans giving back is spread across like all Americans, not just the wealthiest.
+I assume the figures about Americans giving back is spread across all Americans not just the wealthiest.

 Dwarkesh Patel 0:08:19